Planning your garden is an important step that many gardeners neglect. Get yourself some paper, make a map, and plan out your garden this year!

 If you grow your own seedlings be sure to take a little time to plan out the dates you want to get them started.
 Remember that most veggie starts need between 6 to 8 weeks before they are ready to transplant.
 To learn more about growing your own seedlings check out our Seed Starting Simplified course.

-Planning your garden is an important step.
-Take some time over the next 6 weeks or so to sit down and map our your garden year.
+Planning your garden is an important step to having a successful garden!
+Take some time over the next 6 weeks or so to sit down and map our your garden for this year!